- Case management is designed to plan and coordinate care required to meet the identified needs of the person living with dementia.

 Dementia case management is a collaborative approach that involves assessment, planning, and advocacy for people living with dementia and their carers.
 Dementia case management also aims to empower carers and facilitate timely access to essential care services to help support their needs.

 This evidence theme on case management is a summary of one of the key topics identified by a scoping review of the dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

 We found two systematic reviews that assessed the impact of case management on outcomes for people living with dementia and/or their carers.
 Multiple studies report benefits of case management.